iotbzh/DEPRECATED_xds-docs/docs/part-1/2_install-xds-server.md

 `xds-server` is automatically started as a service on container startup.

-To check if xds-server is correctly install and running, you can access the web interface, what we call the "Dashboard", using a web browser :
+To check if xds-server is correctly install and running, you can access the basic web page that gives you some instructions:

 ```bash
 # if container is running on your local host